vamc294/VSD-Workshop/README.md

 #  Simulation Using iverilog. <br/>
--  1. Into iverilog simulator RTL file and Test-bench files are passed.
+-  1. Into iverilog simulator, RTL file and Test-bench files are passed.
 Then "a.out" file is generated <br/>

 ```
 iverilog good_mux.v tb_good_mux.v

 ```
--  2. Now to get the .vcd file <br/>
+-  2.Now to get the .vcd file <br/>

 ```
 ./a.out

 ```
 - 3.To view the waveform for logical verification run the .vcd file with gtkwave <br/>

 ```
  gtkwave tb_good_mux.vcd